davedawkins/Fable.React.Autocomplete/README.md

 - react-autocomplete doesn't itself appear to be maintained
 - Working around an issue in FunctionComponent that appears to lose F# metadata from properties passed through ReactJS (issue logged)
 - menuStyle needs ZIndex=1 (or higher) to ensure the menu appears above other Elmish components.
-T
 - The design of `AutoCompleteProps` is heavily influenced on being able to pass through to JS with as little processing as possible, while trying to maintain a useful degree of type safety.
 I wanted `InputProps` to be a list of HTMLProp, but cannot see yet how to convert that to the POJO that `react-autocomplete` wants, so for now it's an `obj` :-( .
 You'll see a mix of lists and arrays.
 I prefer lists by default, but use arrays when it makes it "easier" to pass through to `react-autocomplete`